awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Updates.md

 # Amazon Aurora MySQL Database Engine Updates<a name="AuroraMySQL.Updates"></a>

 Amazon Aurora releases updates regularly\.
 Updates are applied to Aurora DB clusters during system maintenance windows\.
 The timing when updates are applied depends on the region and maintenance window setting for the DB cluster, as well as the type of update\.
-Updates require a database restart, so you will experience 20 to 30 seconds of downtime, after which you can resume using your DB cluster or clusters\.
+Updates are applied to all instances in a DB cluster simultaneously\.
+An update requires a database restart on all instances in a DB cluster, so you will experience 20 to 30 seconds of downtime, after which you can resume using your DB cluster or clusters\.
 You can view or change your maintenance window settings from the [AWS Management Console](https://console.aws.amazon.com/)\.

 ## Amazon Aurora Versions<a name="AuroraMySQL.Updates.Versions"></a>